Visit The Isle of Skye – we share our favourite local finds

 At Mungo’s Den you’ll find boutique self-catering accommodation of the highest standard.
-Once an old telephone exchange and post office; it has been lovingly restored by us to offer you a luxurious, stylish and eco-friendly experience.
+Once an old telephone exchange, it has been restored to a luxurious, eco-friendly experience.
 It has quirky charm & character, full of original vintage objects that speak of timeless quality.
-Perfect as a highland hideaway, it’s nestled within the sleepy, crofting hamlet of Portnalong on North West Skye.
+Perfect as a highland hideaway, it nestles within the sleepy, crofting hamlet of Portnalong on North West Skye.

-You will be warmly welcomed with an organic hamper full of fresh local produce.
+You will receive a warm welcome with an organic hamper full of fresh local produce.
 Wash this down with fairtrade Red wine, bottles of local brew and other organic goodies.
 We can also deliver other items ready for your arrival.
 Part of Skye’s Foodlink community, we can offer a good network of local organic producers.
 We can provide anything from locally reared meats and shellfish to pastries and home baking!

 The bespoke kitchen is handcrafted from original Victorian doors.
 The heating beneath the reclaimed slate floor keeps the Den cosy & warm, while the wood burning stove adds romance.
 The beds have indulgent handmade mattresses for a perfect night’s sleep with crisp organic cotton sheets and quality bed linen.
 The bathroom offers a roll-top bath, organic towels, soft fluffy bathrobes and handmade toiletries from The Highland Soap Company.

 What should I see, do or visit while I’m there?